Shoshone Falls in Idaho

 Shoshone Falls in Idaho (Visit Guide and More!)

-Shoshone Falls in Idaho is known as the Niagara Falls of the West.
+Shoshone Falls is known as the Niagara Falls of the West.
 The falls are 212 feel tall and over 900 feet wide.
-The falls are actually taller than Niagara Falls by 45 feet!
+Shoshone Falls is actually taller than Niagara Falls by 45 feet!
 This makes Shoshone Falls one of the tallest natural waterfalls in the entire United States.
-We recently visited Shoshone Falls, and we thought it was one of the highlights of our road trip.
-In this post, we’ll share everything you need to know for visiting Shoshone Falls.
+We recently visited Shoshone Falls, and we thought it was one of the highlights of our three-week road trip.
+In this post, we’ll share everything you need to know to visit Shoshone Falls.
+We’re sharing lots of our own photos and tips based on our own experience.

 A beautiful rainbow at the falls!